m-markovic/IoT-Stream-Inspector/docs/code.md

 At its core, the inference of the Iot-Streams Inspector maintains an inferred state per C-SPARQL query.
-When the query emits a new window of results, the associated SPARQL update queries will be executed in a graph that contains
+When the query yields a new set of results (corresponding to a time window), the associated SPARQL update queries will be executed in a graph that contains
   * The ontology